What Does a PCOS Belly Look Like? Here’s How to Identify the PCOS Belly Shape

 Eating a balanced diet that is low in carbohydrates and high in protein, fiber, and healthy fats can help you lose weight and reduce insulin resistance.
 You'll also need to cut out sugary and processed foods.

 Study after study shows dietary changes have a major effect on abdominal fat.
-A 2019 study found the Mediterranean Diet improved PCOS symptoms.
+There's a lot of debate about the best PCOS diet but in reality, there's more than on proven approach.
+2019 study found the Mediterranean Diet improved PCOS symptoms.
 Researchers suggest the diet reduces insulin resistance, excess androgens, and inflammation.
 Another study published in the Metabolism journal suggests a low-carb diet -maintaining the calorie intake- is linked with a reduction in belly fat.

 Sticking to a new eating pattern is hard.
 But making smaller swaps helps make the change feel more manageable.
 For example, replace potatoes with sweet potatoes.
 Substitute rice with cauliflower rice in curries.
 Clearing out the pantry makes a huge difference, too.
 We only have water and cold-pressed juice in the house.
 This meant chucking out the Coca-Cola, formerly a staple in my fridge.